stevearc/vim-arduino/README.md

 setl statusline=%!b:MyStatusLine()
 ```

-Or if you want something a bit fancier:
+Or if you want something a bit fancier that includes serial port info:

 ```vim
 function! b:MyStatusLine()